opentracing/opentracing.io/spec.md

                                                  ↑
                                                  ↑
-             (2) BAGGAGE ITEM "X" IS AVAILABLE FOR RETRIEVAL BY SPAN H (A DESCENDANT OF SPAN C), AS WELL AS SPANS F AND G.
+             (2) BAGGAGE ITEM "X" IS AVAILABLE FOR RETRIEVAL BY SPAN H (A CHILD OF
+                 SPAN C), AS WELL AS SPANS F AND G.
 ~~~